reiver/learn-golang-in-one-day/README.md

 ![Screenshot of c80.Dye(1)](x/images/play-golang-org_draw_dye-1.png)

+Look at that.
+We now have completely **red** image.

+(Recall that before the image was completely _black_.)

 ## PLAY.GOLANG.ORG — drawing — dye — 2

-Now let's again change just one thing in that code.
+Now let's do the same thing again, but again change just one thing in that code.

 This time let's change this:
 ```Go